Growth in groups: ideas and perspectives: Some open problems

 \item (``Navigation'') Given a set $A$ of generators of $G=\SL_2(\mathbb{F}_p)$ ($|A|=2$ if you wish) and an element $g$ of $G$, can you find in time $O((\log p)^{c_1})$ a product of length $O((\log p)^{c_2})$ of elements of $A\cup A^{-1}$ equal to $g$?

 (A probabilistic algorithm for a specific $A$ is given in \cite{MR1976231}.) \end{enumerate}

-One of the difficulties in answering question (\ref{it:horol}) resides in the fact that a statement such as Thm.~\ref{thm:main08} cannot be true for all subsets $A$ of a symmetric group $G$.\footnote{Both Pyber and Spiga have given counterexamples.
+One of the difficulties in answering question (\ref{it:horol}) resides in the fact that a statement such as Thm.~\ref{thm:main08} cannot be true for all subsets $A$ of a symmetric group $G$.
+Both Pyber and Spiga have given counterexamples.
 The following counterexample is due to Pyber: let $G = \Sym(2n+1)$ and $A = H\cup \{\sigma,\sigma^{-1}\}$, where $\sigma$ is the shift $m\to m+2 \mo 2n+1$ and $H$ is the subgroup generated by all transpositions $(i,i+1)$ with $1\leq i\leq n$.
-Then $|A A A|\ll |A|$.
-See also \cite[\S 3]{MR2898694} and \cite{MR2876252}.} What happens if the conditions on $A$ are strengthened?
+Then $|A^3|\ll |A|$.
+See also \cite[\S 3]{MR2898694} and \cite{MR2876252}.

+What happens if the conditions on $A\subset \Sym(n)$ are strengthened?
+Can a statement such as Thm.~\ref{thm:main08} then be true?
 In a first draft of the present text, the author asked whether $r$-transitivity is enough.
 That is: let $A\subset G$ ($G=\Sym(n)$ or $G=\Alt(n)$) be a set of generators of $G$; assume that $A$ is $r$-transitive, meaning that, for any two $r$-tuples $v_1$, $v_2$ of distinct elements of $\{1,2,\dotsc,n\}$, there is a $g\in A$ such that $g$ takes $v_1$ to $v_2$.
 If $r$ is greater than a constant (say $6$), does it follow that where $k$ is an absolute constant?
 L. Pyber promptly showed that the answer is ``no'': let $A$ be the union of any large subgroup $H<G$ and the union of all $2r$-cycles; then $|A^3|\leq |C|^2 |A|\leq n^{4r} |A|$, and this is much smaller than $|A|^{1+\delta}$ for $H$ large.

 What if $A\subset G$ is of the form $A=B^k$, where $|B|=O(1)$?
 Is this a sufficient condition for (\ref{eq:gormo}) to hold?
 It is easy to see that a``yes'' answer here, together with a stronger version of Prop.~\ref{prop:crat} (with $j,h\in A^{n^{O(1)}}$ instead of $j,h\in A^{n^{O(\log n)}}$), would imply a ``yes'' answer to (\ref{it:horol}) above.